teliej/printf/README.md

-this is a readme file for the printf project
+this is a read me file for the project printf